wp-plugins/faster-with-stats/readme.txt

 == Screenshots ==

-1. faster-with-stats-speed.png
+1. Main functionality of the plugin - gained speed
-2. faster-with-stats-hits.png
+2. Number of hits you are getting on your posts
-3. faster-with-stats-posts.png
+3. Statuses of posts
-4. faster-with-stats-users.png
+4. Top users
-5. faster-with-stats-options.png
+5. Options dialog

 == Changelog ==